-Multicorp International, Inc.
+MultiCorp International, Inc.

-AGOURA HILLS, CALIFORNIA, March 14, 2025 (GLOBE NEWSWIRE) -- Multicorp International, Inc. (OTC Markets PINK: MCIC) Multicorp International, Inc. is in receipt of an attorney’s letter confirming its client's bank’s acceptance of foreign currency from 40 Brightwater LLC.
+AGOURA HILLS, CALIFORNIA, March 17, 2025 (GLOBE NEWSWIRE) -- MultiCorp International, Inc. (OTC Markets PINK: MCIC) MultiCorp International, Inc. is pleased to announce the receipt of a bank confirmation for available funds ready for transfer in the amount of $25,000,000 (twenty-five million USD) from Neoforma Inc., post deposit and clearance of 40 Brightwater LLC's accepted foreign currency into Neoforma Inc's Bank's FOREX account.

-The foreign currency shall be deposited in its client's FOREX account to fund the initial $50,000,000 (fifty million USD) immediately upon clearance.
+These funds will provide MultiCorp International, Inc. with the ability to cover expenses for legal services, auditors, market makers, a new board of directors and executive team, PR/IR firm, and a social media awareness group.

-A second loan has also been confirmed by Edwards Capital N.A.
-LLC’s correspondent bank, also to be secured by foreign currency deposits, which will complete the Global X Cryptocurrency Stablecoin Tokens transaction previously announced on March 11, 2025, as well as the initial Bitcoin transaction previously announced on February 21, 2025.
+Immediately after closing the initial $50,000,000 (fifty million USD) loan from Edwards Capital N.A.
+LLC's correspondent bank, the short-term debt funding by Neoforma Inc. shall be repaid.
+The loan announced on March 14, 2025, is imminent.

 (https://multicorpinternational.com/)